 What is the difference between supergross, gross and net salary in the Czech Republic?

-Up until 1.1.2021, the income tax had been deducted from super gross salary.
-What does the terms super gross, gross and net salary mean?
+Up until 1.1.2021, the income tax had been deducted from the super gross salary.
+What does the terms super gross, gross, and net salary mean?

 Super gross salary

 The super gross salary is the employee’s gross salary plus the percentage of social security and health insurance payments that are paid by the employer.
 This means:

 - 25% for the social security insurance

 - 9% for health insurance

 The difference between the super gross salary and net salary (the actual amount of money the employee receives) is with the average Czech salary over 40%.